apidb-io/ansibledb_opensource/README.md

 REGION: eu-west-1
 ````

+ * You're free to collect the facts anyway you wish.
+Either manually or scripted is fine.
+All we are looking for is a file in the format above with **key: values**.
- * Run the playbook as below and  nsibledb_openshift will collect the facts and insert them into the DB.
+ * Run the playbook as below and  ansibledb_opensource will collect the facts and insert them into the DB.
+ * Test your updates
 ````
 ansible-playbook deploy.yml
 ````